 Also, keep in mind that six types of expository essays exist: descriptive, definition, process, cause-and-effect, problem and solution, and compare and contrast.
 Although they all lean on one structure (introduction, body, conclusion), they are different in presenting the content, so ensure you choose the right type for your subject.

-Composing an outline is the best way to remain focused and productive, especially when writing an expository paper.
+Composing an outline is the best way to remain focused and productive, especially when writing these essays.

 Below is a list of additional tips to write an expository essay.
 Incorporating them with the recommendations from the above will let you write a sound expository essay:

-- Double-check facts: Since you fully bank on sources, make sure they are widely accepted, updated, and authoritative.
+- Double-check facts: Since expository essays rely on external sources, make sure they are widely accepted, peer-reviewed, academic, and authoritative.
+Readers expect factual accuracy above all.

 - Watch your tone: Even if you don’t use personal pronouns, your tone may be too forceful and may create an impression that you try to impose an opinion.